timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 The problem with obtaining this information is that running this query over _all_ of your data several times a day can take a long time.
-TimescaleDB includes a feature called [continuous aggregation][continuous-aggregates].
-A continuous aggregate recomputes a query automatically at user-specified time intervals and stores the results in a table.
+TimescaleDB includes a feature called [continuous aggregation][continuous-aggregates] that solves this.
+A continuous aggregation recomputes a query automatically at user-specified time intervals and stores the results in a table.
 Thus, instead of everyone running an aggregation query each time, the database can run a common aggregation periodically in the background, and users can query the results of the aggregation.
-Continuous aggregates should improve database performance and query speed for common calculations.
+Continuous aggregates generally improve database performance and query speed for common calculations.

-In our case, we want to maintain a continuous aggregation for the average, maximum, and minimum memory usage of our PostgreSQL database.
+In our case, we want to maintain a continuous aggregate for the average, maximum, and minimum memory usage of our PostgreSQL database.
 Let’s first create a continuous aggregate, then use it in a query to visualize data in Grafana.